 Schools in the Diocese of Parramatta are at the beginning of an important journey, endeavouring to make significant contributions to reconciliation within the community, locally and nationally.

-Catholic Education Diocese of Parramatta (CEDP) recently launched its first Reconciliation Action Plan (RAP).
-We will be guided by the CEDP RAP as we work to embed practices that further support members of our learning community who identify as Aboriginal and/or Torres Strait Islander, engage meaningfully and respectfully with members of the local Aboriginal community, and make contributions to the national journey towards reconciliation.
+Catholic Schools Parramatta Diocese (CSPD) recently launched its first Reconciliation Action Plan (RAP).
+We will be guided by the CSDP RAP as we work to embed practices that further support members of our learning community who identify as Aboriginal and/or Torres Strait Islander, engage meaningfully and respectfully with members of the local Aboriginal community, and make contributions to the national journey towards reconciliation.